T20 World Cup Famous Referees:

 #7: Brian Christopher Broad

-Brian Christopher Broad (born 29 September 1957) is a former English cricketer and broadcaster who currently serves as a cricket official.
-Broad became an ICC Test Official, acting as match referee for Test matches and One Day Internationals, including the first match of the World Cricket Tsunami Appeal, and serving as match referee in the World Cup Super Eights between the West Indies and Australia.
+Broad became an ICC Test Official, acting as match referee for Test matches and One Day Internationals, including the first World Cricket Tsunami Appeal match, and serving as match referee in the World Cup Super Eights between the West Indies and Australia.

 Broad was a match umpire in the Second Test series against Sri Lanka in Pakistan and was in the convoy of vehicles that was attacked by terrorists in the 2009 attack on the Sri Lankan national cricket team.

-During the attack, he allegedly risked his life to protect the injured referee.
-He and referee Simon Taufel subsequently criticized the level of protection provided to officials and players, telling a press conference: “We were promised a high level of security, and in our hour of need that security has disappeared”.
-Six Pakistani policemen and two civilians were killed and six Sri Lankan cricketers were injured in the attack.
+He allegedly risked his life during the attack to protect the injured referee.
+He and referee Simon Taufel subsequently criticized the level of protection provided to officials and players, telling a press conference: “We were promised a high level of security, and in our hour of need, that security has disappeared.”

-#6: Wasim Raja:
+#6: Wasim Raja

 Wasim Hasan Raja was a British Pakistani teacher, umpire, cricket coach, and cricketer who played in 57 Tests and 54 ODIs for the Pakistan national cricket team between 1973 and 1985.
 After marrying the Englishwoman Ann, he settled in London.